orkes-io/docs/docs/running-workflows/running-first-workflow.md

 http://localhost:5000/execution/<WORKFLOW_ID>
 ```

-Replace `<WORKFLOW_ID>` with your workflow id from the previous step.
-You should see a screen like below.
+Replace `<WORKFLOW_ID>` with our workflow id from the previous step.
+We should see a screen like below.
 Click on the
 different tabs to see all inputs and outputs and task list etc. Explore away!

 ![Conductor UI - Workflow Run](/img/tutorial/workflowLoaded.png)

 ## Summary

-In this blog post — we learned how to run a sample workflow in your Conductor installation.
+In this blog post — we learned how to run a sample workflow in our Conductor installation.
 Concepts we touched on:

 1. Workflow creation
 2. System tasks such as HTTP